Eddykasp/polygon-generator/README.md

 ```

 ## polygon wrapper
-The polygon object provides transform, rotation and scaling methods for polygons.
+The polygon object provides translation, rotation and scaling methods for polygons.
 To create one simply pass in an array of vectors representing the vertices.
 ```
 poly = polygon.polygon([{x: 0, y: 0}, {x: 1, y: 0}, {x: 0.5, y: 0.866}]);
 ```